Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 On December 20, 1957, Elvis received his draft notice from the Memphis Draft Board.

-He worked to manage the public’s reaction and ensure Elvis’s career wouldn’t suffer.
+Anticipating this moment, Elvis’s manager, Colonel Tom Parker, worked tirelessly to manage the public’s reaction and ensure that Elvis’s career would remain intact.

 Making the Decision to Serve as a Regular Soldier